kubeshop/testkube-executor-template/README.md

 # Issues and enchancements

-Please follow to main testkube repository for reporting any [issues](https://github.com/kubeshop/testkube/issues) or [discussions](https://github.com/kubeshop/testkube/discussions)
+Please follow to main TestKube repository for reporting any [issues](https://github.com/kubeshop/testkube/issues) or [discussions](https://github.com/kubeshop/testkube/discussions)

 ## Implemention in 4 steps: